-I wanted to carve a couple of coasters using the free chip carving patterns that I have designed recently.
-By combining those patterns in a very simple way I got the chip carving coaster design that I am very pleased with.
+I wanted to carve a couple of coasters using the free chip-carving patterns I recently designed.
+By combining those patterns in a very simple way, I came up with the chip carving coaster design I am very pleased with.

-I found that carving two coasters at the same time is more convenient as it easier to hold a larger board while carving.
-The size of the basswood board is 8×4″ (20×10 cm) Width: 1/4″ (6 mm).
-I only used one chip carving knife with the project.
+I found that carving two coasters at once is more convenient, as it is easier to hold a larger board while carving.
+The size of the basswood board is 8×4″ (20×10 cm).
+Thickness: 1/4″ (6 mm).
+I used only one chip-carving knife on the project.

 The work is in progress — still need to “plant” some trees and “build” an air balloon on the left coaster.
 I will update this article when I finish the project.